-Prior to construction, a Phase I and Phase II ESA, as necessary, will be performed to identify potential contaminants present in the project footprint (HMW-IAMF#1).
-The contractor will prepare HMMPs (HMW-IAMF#10), as well as a CMP addressing provisions for the disturbance of undocumented contamination (HMW-IAMF#4) to minimize potential health effects on workers and community members.
-The CMP will establish procedures for managing undocumented contamination to minimize the exposure of workers and the public and to minimize spread of contaminants in the environment.
-Work barriers will be placed in areas of potential contamination prior to construction, as well as in areas where undocumented contamination is encountered during construction (HMW-IAMF#3).
-For example, plastic sheeting will be placed underneath railroad ballast to limit the volatilization of potential subsurface contaminants, and screened fencing will be placed around areas of discovered NOA during excavation to limit any airborne asbestos fibers from leaving the work area.
+Prior to construction, a Phase I and Phase II ESA, as necessary, would be performed to identify potential contaminants present in the project footprint (HMW-IAMF#1).
+The contractor would prepare HMMPs (HMW-IAMF#10), as well as a CMP addressing provisions for the disturbance of undocumented contamination (HMW-IAMF#4) to minimize potential health effects on workers and community members.
+The CMP would establish procedures for managing undocumented contamination to minimize the exposure of workers and the public and to minimize spread of contaminants in the environment.
+Work barriers would be placed in areas of potential contamination is encountered during construction, as well as in areas where undocumented contaminants is encountered during construction (HMW-IAMF#3).
+For example, plastic sheeting would be placed underneath railroad ballast to limit the volatilization of potential subsurface contaminants, and screened fencing would be placed around areas of discovered NOA during excavation to limit any airborne asbestos fibers from leaving the work area.